Natural Nootropics: Best Smart Drugs To Give Yourself A Boost

 Lion’s mane is a white, globe-like mushroom that has been used in cooking, as well as an alternative medicine to treat neurogenerative diseases.

-The fungi are best known for its nootropic qualities, which include cognitive enhancement and neuroprotective benefits.
+The fungi are best known for their nootropic qualities, which include cognitive enhancement and neuroprotective benefits.
 It has proven to increase the production of Nerve Growth Factor (NGF), one of the proteins responsible for the growth of nerve cells.

 The rise in the levels of NGF also prevents inflammation and encourages the growth of neurons, while uplifting overall brain health.